awsdocs/amazon-aurora-user-guide/doc_source/babelfish-information.md

 ### Upgrading Babelfish to a new major version<a name="babelfish-information-upgrading-major"></a>

+For a major version upgrade, you need to first upgrade your Babelfish for Aurora PostgreSQL DB cluster to a version that supports the major version upgrade\.
+To achieve this, apply patch updates or minor version upgrades to your DB cluster\.
+For more information,see [Upgrading Babelfish to a new minor version](#babelfish-information-upgrading-minor)\.

 The following table shows Aurora PostgreSQL version and Babelfish version that can support a major version upgrade\.